Free Printable Recipe Book for Kids for Creative Learning Fun

 - OR add to clear sheet protectors with 3-holes and add to binder.
 You can place pages back-to-back.

-- Encourage your kids to add notes or doodles to their recipes
+- Encourage your kids to add notes or doodles help them follow recipes

 - Add dates – it’s a fun thing to look back on when the recipes were recorded